CompVis/stable-diffusion/docs/features/CLI.md

 The script is confirmed to work on Linux, Windows and Mac systems.

+!!! note

-_Note:_ This script runs from the command-line or can be used as a Web application.
+    This script runs from the command-line or can be used as a Web application.
 The Web GUI is currently rudimentary, but a much better replacement is on its way.

 ```bash
 (ldm) ~/stable-diffusion$ python3 ./scripts/dream.py